 Secondary School Performance

-The University of Mary Washington views each freshman candidate’s academic achievement in the context of his or her particular high school.
+The University of Mary Washington views each freshman candidate’s academic achievement is viewed in the context of his or her particular high school.
 When evaluating high-school performance, we give consideration to the course offerings and academic character of each secondary school.
 Applicants who are admitted to UMW have excelled in strong programs of study, typically including Advanced Placement, International Baccalaureate, or similar honors-level and advanced classes.
 Although there is much variation among high schools, grade-point average is one important descriptor of the academic quality of the freshman class.

 In the information below, the “Middle 50%” indicates the range into which fell the middle one-half of the GPA, SAT, and ACT scores.
 Therefore, 25% were above this range while 25% were below the range.